Slavoj Žižek: Freedom

 Žižek claims that (a sense of) political freedom is sustained by a deeper unfreedom, at least under liberal capitalism.
 In a 2002 article, Žižek endorses Lenin's distinction between formal and actual freedom, claiming that liberal society only contains formal freedom, "freedom of choice within the coordinates of the existing power relations", while prohibiting actual freedom, "the site of an intervention that undermines these very coordinates."
 In an oft-quoted passage from a book published in the same year, he writes that, in these conditions of liberal censorship, "we 'feel free' because we lack the very language to articulate our unfreedom".
 In a 2019 article, he writes that Marx "made a valuable point with his claim that the market economy combines in a unique way political and personal freedom with social unfreedom: personal freedom (freely selling myself on the market) is the very form of my unfreedom."
 However, in 2014, he rejects the "pseudo-Marxist" total derision of 'formal freedom', claiming that it is necessary for critique: "When we are formally free, only then we become aware how limited this freedom actually is."

 Žižek co-signed a petition condemning the "use of disproportionate force and retaliatory brutality by the Hong Kong Police against students in university campuses in Hong Kong" during the 2019–2020 Hong Kong protests.
 The petition concludes with the statement: "We believe the defence of academic freedom, the freedom of speech, freedom of the press, freedom of assembly and association, and the responsibility to protect the safety of our students are universal causes common to all."

-Theology
+Religion

-Žižek has asserted that "Atheism is a legacy worth fighting for" in The New York Times.
-However, he nonetheless finds extensive conceptual value in Christianity, particularly Protestantism: the subtitle of his 2000 book The Fragile Absolute is "Or, Why Is the Christian Legacy Worth Fighting For?".
-Hence, he labels his position 'Christian Atheism', and has written about theology at length.
+In a 2006 New York Times op-ed, Žižek wrote that atheism "is a legacy worth fighting for", describing it as "one of Europe's greatest legacies and perhaps our only chance for peace".
+He said that religious conflict and fundamentalism refute and invert Fyodor Dostoyevsky's assertion that "If there is no God, everything is permitted".
+He advocated a forthright but respectful criticism of religion, and rejected "the relativist stance of multiple 'regimes of truth', [that disqualifies] as violent imposition any clear insistence on truth".
+He nonetheless finds conceptual value in Christianity, particularly Protestantism: the subtitle of his 2000 book The Fragile Absolute is "Or, Why Is the Christian Legacy Worth Fighting For?".
+He has labelled his position "Christian Atheism", and has written about theology at length.

 In The Pervert's Guide to Ideology, Žižek suggests that "the only way to be an Atheist is through Christianity", since, he claims, atheism often fails to escape the religious paradigm by remaining faithful to an external guarantor of meaning, simply switching God for natural necessity or evolution.
 Christianity, on the other hand, in the doctrine of the incarnation, brings God down from the 'beyond' and onto earth, into human affairs; for Žižek, this paradigm is more authentically godless, since the external guarantee is abolished.